 While there are several consumer brand products that can help you take care of wasps, there is a danger to you as we have previously mentioned.
 Pest control services are your best bet against stopping this pest from infiltrating further into your home; and they can do so while making sure no one gets hurt.
 Get in touch with us today!

 A wasp can sting over and over again.

 Wasps make nests from paper.
 They chew up strips of bark and spit it out again to form a rough paper.
 Some wasps make nests in basements, sheds, or dark, cool places.

-A queen starts a new colony each spring.
+A wasp can sting A queen starts a new colony each spring.
 She raises a few worker wasps first to make the nest larger and bring food.
 Then she starts laying eggs.
-A colony can grow to 50,000 wasps in one summer.
+A colony can grow to 50,000 wasps in one summer. and over again.

 In the fall, all the wasps die except for a few new queens.
 The new queens spend the winter in an old log or burrow.
 In the spring, they make new colonies.